FACTBOX-Mistakes, secrecy and no preparation: Ex-adviser criticises PM Johnson over COVID | Politics

 He said the process of deciding how to tackle the spread of coronavirus in the early days was "closed", describing it as a "group think bubble" that struggled to change course.
 HEALTH MINISTER "LIES"

 Cummings said health minister Matt Hancock should have been fired for "lying" in government meetings on COVID-19.
-"I think that the Secretary of State for Health (Hancock), should have been fired for at least 15, 20 things including lying to everybody in multiple occasions in meeting after meeting in the cabinet room and publicly," Cummings told a parliamentary committee.
+"I think that the Secretary of State for Health (Hancock), should have been fired for at least 15, 20 things including lying to everybody in multiple occasions in meeting after meeting in the cabinet room and publicly," Cummings said.

+People with COVID-19 were sent from hospitals to care homes for the elderly without being tested, making a "complete nonsense" of claims they would be shielded.
+"Hancock told us in the Cabinet Room that people were going to be tested before they went back to care homes," Cummings told a parliamentary committee on Wednesday.

+"We only subsequently found out that that hadn't happened.
+Now all the government rhetoric was we put a shield around our homes and blah blah it's complete nonsense.
+Quite the opposite of putting a shield around them, we sent people with COVID back to the care homes."
+ECONOMY FIRST

-BOND MARKET FEARS Cummings said the British government and Bank of England worried that bond markets could turn against them in early 2020 due to the sums being borrowed to finance the pandemic response.
+Cummings said Johnson prioritized the economy over public health after April.
+He also said the British government and Bank of England worried that bond markets could turn against them in early 2020 due to the sums being borrowed to finance the pandemic response.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)